-20/06/17 - Sneak preview - Expedition version of the inflatable WW river runner kayak ZelGear ONE - with inflatable storage compartments in bow and stern.
+20/06/17 - Photos of the Expedition version of the inflatable WW river runner kayak ZelGear The ONE - with inflatable storage compartments in bow and stern.
 Photos

 26/05/17 - Our demo / try-out TourCat-2 MINI has arrived!
 Some photos here